CD vs. Savings account: What's the difference?

 People save money for a variety of reasons.
 Given the diversity of savings goals out there, it makes sense that financial institutions offer numerous ways to save.
-Most people know about standard savings accounts, but have you heard of certificate of deposit (CD) accounts?
+Most people know about savings accounts, but have you heard of certificate of deposit (CD) accounts?
 Let's explore the difference between CD vs. savings accounts further, as both offer unique ways to save.

 What is a CD account?